maxbruening/talon_german/README.md

 The previous setup allows you to dictate a quick german phrase from english mode without necessitating switching to german mode and back by appending your phrase to the `german` you produce to change modes (for example `german Hallo Welt`).
 Note that the implementation for this is somewhat of hack and behavior might change with updates in talon or the english speech model.

-Since I would sometimes switch into german mode when I did not want to all failed to remain in german mode (resulting in my german text getting interpreted as a bunch of english commands), I set up the quick german phrase and the german mode change to use different commands (there is also the fact that my german accent made the 'r' in 'german' a bit harder to recognize when quickly chaining):
+Since I would sometimes switch into german mode when I did not want to or fail to remain in german mode (resulting in my german text getting interpreted as a bunch of english commands), I set up the quick german phrase and the german mode change to use different commands (there is also the fact that my german accent made the 'r' in 'german' a bit harder to recognize when quickly chaining):
 * `german` switches to german mode and stays there.
-* `doitsu` (japanese for german) or `nemetz` / `nemmy` (russian for german, I currently prefer this) will interpreted the following phrase as german and allow you to continue in english as before.
+* `nimitz` (from russian "nemetz" for german) will interpret the following phrase as german and allow you to continue in english as before.

-`english`, or short `ego` (japanese 'eigo' for english) switch back
+Use `english`, or short `ego` (japanese "eigo" for english) to switch back.

 ### Quick access to configuration
 Similar to knausj `customize ...`, following commands allow quick access to important configuration files: